SLZUSD Reopening Frequently Asked Questions

-Students who test positive for COVID-19 must stay home, in isolation, for 10 days and their entire cohort - or small group - has to quarantine for 14 days.
+Students who test positive for COVID-19 must stay home, in isolation, for 10 days and anyone who has been deemed a close contact has to quarantine for 10 days.

 Staff will conduct a case investigation, identify classmates or staff who had close contact with the student, and also disinfect the classroom.
-The class will continue in distance learning until the quarantine period is over.
-(Source: “COVID-19 School Guidance: Alameda County School Reopening Plans,” p.
-46.)
+In rare instances, the cohort may be moved to Distance Learning for the duration of the quarantine period.

 STUDENTS WHO DISPLAY SYMPTOMS

 Students with symptoms that are new and not explained by a reason other than possibly having COVID-19 should be at home in isolation.
 Their medical evaluator should be contacted and COVID 19 testing may be recommended.
 The ill student can return to school after the following criteria have been met:

 - at least 10 days have passed since the start of COVID-19 symptoms

 - child has had no fever for at least 24 hours without the help of medicine, and